vcvpaiva/NetworkMathematics/shortwhitepaper.md

 **Valeria de Paiva**
 Topos Institute

 Network Mathematics is an ambitious effort to use modern AI tools to uncover, structure, and represent the latent knowledge in mathematics.
 By building knowledge graphs and leveraging AI-powered tools for question-answering, argument mapping, and summarization, this work aims to enhance mathematical discovery, education, and research.
 Mathematics, as a highly formalized and abstract discipline, has a deep underlying structure that is not always easily accessible to modern computational tools.
 In recent years, natural language processing (NLP) and machine learning (ML) have shown promise in helping bridge this gap.
 Network Mathematics seeks to leverage these tools to not only extract mathematical knowledge from existing literature but to also make this knowledge more accessible and usable.

-## 2. Extracting the Structure of Mathematical Knowledge
 Mathematics is built on precise definitions and intricate relationships between concepts.
 To uncover these relationships, we must first extract mathematical concepts from existing literature and identify the relationships between them.
 MathGloss is an ongoing project that focuses on building a comprehensive glossary of fundamental mathematical concepts.
 These concepts will be extracted from textbooks, research papers, and other open-access sources.
 MathGloss aims to connect definitions, contexts, and relationships, providing a foundational layer for more advanced mathematical exploration.